kflemming30/6505-Project/README.md

 ## Project Overview

-This study aims to explore the relationship between subjective Airbnb reviews and objective neighborhood metrics in specific cities across the US.
-The project involves analyzing diverse datasets, including crime statistics, demographics & socioeconomic indicators, environmental quality, aligning them with sentiments expressed in Airbnb reviews.
+This study explores the relationship between subjective Airbnb reviews and objective neighborhood metrics in specific US cities.
+The analysis involves crime statistics, demographics, socioeconomic indicators, environmental quality, aligning them with sentiments expressed in Airbnb reviews.

 ### Objectives

-- Investigate correlations between subjective perceptions in reviews and quantifiable neighborhood attributes within targeted US cities.
+- Investigate correlations between subjective reviews and quantifiable neighborhood attributes in targeted US cities.
-- Enhance understanding of how guest experiences align with tangible neighborhood characteristics in specific urban areas.
+- Understand how guest experiences align with tangible neighborhood characteristics.
-- Establish a framework aligning review sentiments with diverse objective metrics in the chosen cities.
+- Establish a framework aligning review sentiments with diverse objective metrics in selected cities.

 ### Methodologies and Tools

-- **Data Collection**: Utilize Python libraries (such as Pandas and Requests) to collect and preprocess datasets.
+- **Data Collection**: Utilize Python libraries (e.g., Pandas, Requests) for data collection and preprocessing.
-- **Correlation Techniques**: Employ regression analysis, clustering algorithms (like K-means), and correlation coefficients to identify associations.
+- **Correlation Techniques**: Employ regression analysis,correlation coefficients and other analysis techniques.
-- **Visualization**: Use Matplotlib or Seaborn for scatter plots, heatmaps, and visual representation of relationships.
+- **Visualization**: Use Matplotlib or Plotly or Seaborn for visual representation of relationships.
 - **Sentiment Analysis**: Implement TextBlob for sentiment analysis of Airbnb reviews and consider numerical ratings.

 ### Data Collection and Analysis